Dandenong - South

 AreaSearch assessment of residential development drivers sees a low level of activity in Dandenong - South, placing the area among the bottom 25% of areas assessed nationally

-Dandenong - South has seen approximately 27 new homes approved annually over the past five financial years, totalling 137 homes.
-As of FY-26, 1 approval has been recorded.
-On average, 0.3 new residents have arrived per year for each new home constructed between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
-The average construction value of new properties is $214,000, which is below the regional average, suggesting more affordable housing options.
+Dandenong - South has seen approximately 27 new homes approved annually on average over the past five financial years, totalling 137 homes.
+As of FY-26, there is one approval recorded so far.
+The average number of new residents arriving per new home in Dandenong - South between FY-21 and FY-25 has been around 0.3 per year, indicating that supply meets or exceeds demand, offering greater buyer choice and supporting potential population growth above projections.
+The average construction value of new properties in the area is $214,000, which is below the regional average, suggesting more affordable housing options for buyers.

-In FY-26, $15.0 million in commercial development approvals have been recorded, demonstrating steady commercial investment activity.
-Compared to Greater Melbourne, Dandenong - South records about three-quarters of the building activity per person and ranks among the 17th percentile nationally when measured by area assessed, suggesting limited buyer options while strengthening demand for established properties.
-This lower-than-average activity reflects the area's maturity and possible planning constraints.
-New development consists of 55.0% standalone homes and 45.0% townhouses or apartments, with a growing mix providing options across different price points.
+In the current financial year, Dandenong - South has recorded $15.0 million in commercial development approvals, indicating steady commercial investment activity.
+Compared to Greater Melbourne, Dandenong - South records about three-quarters of the building activity per person and ranks among the 17th percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established properties.
+This lower-than-average activity reflects the area's maturity and may indicate possible planning constraints.
+New development in Dandenong - South consists of approximately 55% standalone homes and 45% townhouses or apartments, with a growing mix providing options across different price points, from family homes to more affordable compact living.

 Frequently Asked Questions - Development